kubernetes/kubernetes/docs/admin/cluster-management.md

 For pods with no replication controller, you need to bring up a new copy of the pod, and assuming it is not part of a service, redirect clients to it.

-Perform maintainence work on the node.
+Perform maintenance work on the node.

 Make the node schedulable again: